 - Fines and restitution.

-In fact, the Clark County District Attorney’s Office has an entire division devoted to unpaid gambling debt prosecutions – called the Bad Check Unit.
+The Clark County District Attorney’s Office has an entire division devoted to unpaid gambling debt prosecutions called the Bad Check Unit.

-In most other states, non-payment of a casino credit line loan is treated as a civil offense and not a crime.
+In most other states, non-payment of a casino marker is treated as a civil offense and not a crime.

 If you are out-of-state, you can be extradited back to Nevada to face the casino marker charges.
-The extradition process itself is lengthy, and you could be detained for a month before being transported back to Nevada.
+The extradition process itself is lengthy, and you could be detained for a month before being transported back.

 Defaulting on a marker worth less than $1,200 is a misdemeanor in Nevada.
 The sentence includes: